How to Win Channel Partner Interest in Today’s Complex and Competitive Environment!

 1.)
 A “Warm Welcome”

-- Access to the “right” people in your organization early so that they don’t get stuck before things even get started
+- Provide access to the “right” people in your organization early so that they don’t get stuck before things even get started.

-- Quick and easy access to product info, training steps, marketing guidebook, etc.
+- Grant them quick and easy access to product info, training steps, marketing guidebook, etc.

-- Customized partner portal experience; display “ease of doing business” early on
+- Offer them a customized partner portal experience.
+Display “ease of doing business” with you early on.

 2.)
 Business Plan

-- A simple, constructive plan that lays down “the rules of engagement”
+- Create a simple, constructive plan that lays down “the rules of engagement”

 - Help partners launch your solution quickly

 - Convey why your solution is unique to the market